 Some of the city’s big employers include Ford Motor, United Parcel Service, GE Appliances, Norton Healthcare, and Humana Inc. Other major employers include KentuckyOne Health, Anthem Healthcare, KU Energy, Kindred Healthcare, LG & E, and Yum!
 Brand.

 Those looking for jobs in Louisville can consider mailing and shipping, manufacturing, government, education, and healthcare.
+There are also many excellent Louisville neighborhoods to consider living in, which are located near many of these employers.

 Interested in moving to Louisville, KY?
 More than half of Louisville residents own their homes.
-As of 2019, the median price for a single-family home is $162,800, which is below the national average.
+As of 2019, the median price for a single family home is $162,800, which is below the national average.

 In Louisville, the rental rate for a one-bedroom apartment is $972 a month, around $500 less than the national average.